Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Acoustic model (SoundAQnet) experiment

-Although six maskers are explicitly added in ARAUS \cite{araus}, we cannot directly use the six labels as AE labels for training SoundAQnet since USotW already contains numerous AEs.
-To obtain the detailed AE labels in ARAUS, we first use the pre-trained model PANNs \cite{pann}, which offers excellent performance in the field of AE recognition, to label each audio clip with a one-second-level pseudo-label.
-Since the PANNs model is trained on AudioSet \cite{audioset}, a large-scale dataset with 527 classes of AEs, each one-second audio clip is assigned with a 527-dimensional soft pseudo label, corresponding to the probability of 527 classes of AEs within the second.
-Then, soft pseudo-labels are changed into hard pseudo-labels consisting of \{0, 1\} by comparing the probability with a threshold at 0.5.
+Although six types of AEs have been explicitly added in ARAUS, we cannot directly use the six labels as AE labels because USotW already contains numerous AEs.
+To obtain the detailed AE labels in ARAUS, we first use the excellent pre-trained audio model PANNs \cite{pann} to label each audio clip with a one-second-level pseudo-label.
+Since the PANNs model is trained on AudioSet, a large-scale dataset with 527 classes of AEs, each one-second audio clip is assigned with a 527-dimensional soft pseudo label, corresponding to the probability of 527 classes of AEs within this second.
+Then, the soft pseudo-labels are mapped into hard pseudo-labels consisting of \{0, 1\} by a threshold of 0.5.
 After accumulating and sorting the hard pseudo-labels for all one-second segments, we obtain the number of occurrences for the 527 classes of AEs in ARAUS, ranked from high to low.
-After considering the six types of AEs added in ARAUS, a total of 15 AE labels are obtained, which are \{\textit{Bird}, \textit{Animal}, \textit{Wind}, \textit{Water}, \textit{Natural sounds}, \textit{Vehicle}, \textit{Traffic}, \textit{Sounds of things}, \textit{Environment and background}, \textit{Outside, rural or natural}, \textit{Speech}, \textit{Human sounds}, \textit{Music}, \textit{Noise}, \textit{Silence}\}.
-However, during the training of SoundAQnet, only clip-level AE labels are needed to distinguish whether the target AE is within the input audio clip, while the one-second-level labels are not required.
-Hence, we again use PANNs \cite{pann} to label each audio clip's clip-level 527 AE probabilities in ARAUS.
+After considering the six types of AEs added in ARAUS, a total of 15 AE labels are obtained, which are \mybluehl{\{\textit{Bird}, \textit{Animal}, \textit{Wind}, \textit{Water}, \textit{Natural sounds}, \textit{Vehicle}, \textit{Traffic}, \textit{Sounds of things}, \textit{Environment and background}, \textit{Outside, rural or natural}, \textit{Speech}, \textit{Human sounds}, \textit{Music}, \textit{Noise}, \textit{Silence}\}}.
+For training SoundAQnet, only clip-level AE labels are needed to distinguish whether the target AE is within the input clip.
+Hence, we again use PANNs to label the clip-level 527 AE probabilities for each audio clip.
 Then, the probabilities of 15 classes of target AEs are taken out and binarized into hard labels using a threshold of 0.1.